Strategic Plan

 As 2021 progressed, under Dr. Rivers’ leadership, the college continued to work closely with external partners to strengthen the educational and workforce opportunities available in the seven-county region PTC serves and made the transition back to more in-person activities in 2022.
 Throughout the year, Piedmont has been engaged in an ongoing effort to create a strong foundation for a new strategic plan—building on the excellent work in the past but focused on the challenges and opportunities on the horizon.

 The Strategic Plan contains two primary sections.
 The first section contains the mission, vision, and core values of the institution.
 The second section contains the goals, strategies, and tactics of the strategic plan.
-The goals, strategies, and tactics are addressing student and community access and success, workforce development, and organizational sustainability and growth by nurturing and valuing diversity, inclusion, and equity.
+The goals, strategies, and tactics are addressing student and community access and success, workforce development, and organizational sustainability and growth.

 In developing this strategic plan, numerous listening and discussion sessions occurred from May through August 2021.
 These sessions incorporated key constituents from all counties served by PTC.
 The following strengths and opportunities were identified during these sessions.